 Wouldn’t it be more efficient if everyone spoke a single language, such as English, globally?
 Better yet, what if we only knew English and no other language?
 That’s the idea here — very good in theory, but in reality, people will always speak many different languages.
 Security is no different — domain experts and legal experts will always create a new language set (hence the radical changes and updates in cyber regulatory and standards development landscape).

-But, if we can actually achieve a usage of a single language as an industry, globally, it would have significant benefits and it would be the most efficient way to operate not only as security professionals, but also as humans.
+But, if we can actually achieve usage of a single language as an industry, globally, it would have significant benefits and it would be the most efficient way to operate not only as security professionals but also as humans.
 Maybe it would give us the ability to reconstruct the technological Tower of Babel.
 UCF (Unified Compliance Framework) is an example of this type of construct.
-Benefits of having a single language can truly be amazing both at work and in personal life, but totally unrealistic and unachievable for a modern-day company.
+The benefits of having a single language can truly be amazing both at work and in personal life, but totally unrealistic and unachievable for a modern-day company.

 Language interpretation is an extreme example of mapping — formally, we call it translation.
 In fact, I argue that someone who can develop complex security mapping tables could be an excellent linguist.
 I had a chance to work formally as a linguist in the Middle East with the U.S. Military as an enlisted member.
 During our Defense Language Proficiency Testing (DLPT), one of the criteria that is tested is how well you can map one word to another and remember the map.
 The better you are at mapping and maintaining a mental map — the better your chances of picking up learning a complex language, such as Arabic or Chinese Mandarin.